 Hematopoiesis is the body's method of creating new blood cells.
-As a digital publication, our intention is to offer refuge to this process while disrupting dominant narratives of (dis)embodiment.
+Our intention is to offer refuge to this process while disrupting dominant conversations on (dis)embodiment.

 We come to you with questions: What is written, and being written, in the body and how do we express our physiology?
 How do we claim bodies through language, in a world that diminishes and erases so many bodies?
 How, like the continuous process of making new blood, do we create meaning in a world of loss & violence?
 What exists in the borderlands of body?

 Our publication operates by consensus as much as possible, and similarly we would like for this publication to hold space for dialogue.
 We invite first-time writers, published writers, and anyone who resists categorical definition.

 Creative Nonfiction Editor // Jennifer Patterson

 a double-walled sac enclosing the heart, consisting of an outer fibrous layer and an inner layer of serous membrane.

 The pericardium is a first line of defense, though like all our parts, and their sum, not invulnerable.
 It is the slow way in for both poison and medicine.
 Too much of anything can kill you, even if you need it to survive.

 Patched heart.
 Porous heart.
 Our hands either strangle the flow, or feed it.
 Our hands, an entrance wound.

 What is justice when violence is the rule, not the exception.
 When every system built is on unsteady ground, has broken down, is breaking down.
 Desirer of justice, the pericardium says a heart must stay enclosed to be safe.